Moscow State School 57: Logo

 Classical School 57 logo contains a mathematical root symbol hidden in its counterform.
-While the idea of the square root in the school icon existed before, the classical logo was originally designed by the school's students within a logo tender, organized by students in 1984 without the administration involvement.
-The final classical logo contains elements of work of Misha Ovchinnikov, Nikolai Grigoriev, and Alexander Kulakov.
-It was used with minor modifications in school collateral materials and graduation pins over decades.

-The new logo was designed in 2019 as a part of school style update project.

 Controversies

 In August 2016, several school graduates publicly accused two school teachers of sexual misconduct and the school administration of deliberate concealment of these misconducts.
 This scandal led to the retirement of the principal Sergey Mendelevich.
-The school is still undergoing legal investigation as of November 2016.
+The school was still undergoing legal investigation as of November 2016.

 Notable people

 Alumni

 Among the notable alumni, most work in the field of mathematics.
 However, the list also contains well-known scholars in other disciplines, as well as politicians, businessmen, and public figures.